 Venturing further south, if ice conditions allow the ship will transit the Lemaire Channel.
 Snow covered cliffs tower about the Lemaire on both sides and navigating through is a thrilling experience.
 At Pleneau Island, visit and observe a substantial gentoo penguin rookery.
 In the shallow waters nearby, witness a vast field of icebergs which have run aground after drifting on the current and the winds.
 For many, a Zodiac cruise here will be a highlight of the trip.
 A working science station is located in the vicinity and a visit to the base provides an intriguing insight into the life of permanent residents in Antarctica.
 The station staff welcome us ashore and provide a tour of the facilities and explain the important climate change research work taking place.

 Nearby Winter Island allows for an excellent hike over a snowy saddle to an old historic hut.
 As you return to the ship, cast your gaze back to the north towards the soaring peaks of Mount Shackleton and nearby Mount Scott.
 This is an impressive sight.
 The time has come to commence your return journey to South America.

-As you leave this magical place and make your way back, heading again across the Antarctic Convergence and the Drake Passage before rounding Cape Horn (conditions permitting), there is no doubt that time will be spent sharing and reflecting on the wonderful experiences of the last few days.
-Sailing up the Beagle Channel, you will celebrate the conclusion of your Polar expedition at a special dinner attended by the captain of the ship.
+As you leave this magical place and make your way back, heading again across the Antarctic Convergence towards Port Stanley on the Falkland Islands, there is no doubt that time will be spent sharing and reflecting on the wonderful experiences of the last few days.
+Celebrate the conclusion of your Polar expedition at a special dinner attended by the captain of the ship.